Skip to Main Content

 How to decide whether refinancing a student loan is right for you

 Refinancing can be a great way to save money on interest on your student loans or make your payments more affordable by choosing a longer term.
-That being said, refinancing isn’t for everyone.
-However, it may be right for you if the following is true.
+However, refinancing isn’t for everyone.
+Evaluate the factors below to determine whether it’s the right move for you.

-• Your loans have a high interest rate.
-If the interest rate on your student loans is on the higher side (above 6 percent), you may benefit from refinancing, as interest rates for private student loans can be as low as 1.74 percent, depending on your credit.
+- Your loans have a high interest rate.
+If the interest rate on your student loans is on the higher side (above 6 percent), you may benefit from refinancing, as interest rates for private student loans can have interest rates under 5 percent, depending on your credit.

 How our calculator works